 Above: I grow lots of medicinal herbs and many that are delicious in tisanes.
 From left to right: lavender, lemon verbena, chamomile, parsley, sage, rosemary, and thyme.
 (Elsewhere are dill, wild fennel, tarragon, summer savory, cilantro, and a variety of mints.)

 Above: I am never happier than when I’m walking through the garden in high summer, surrounded by the wonderful fragrance of crushed tomato leaves, wild bergamot, and spicy herbs.
 Except maybe when I get back into the kitchen with an armful of bounty and time to play.
 See more of my garden on my blog, Glutton for Life.

 Wondering if the inside of Laura's house is as magical as her garden?
 It is.
 See Laura Silverman at Home in Sullivan County, NY on Remodelista.
-For another of our favorite cook's gardens, see Architect Visit: Sheila Bonnell's Kitchen Garden on Cape Cod.
+And see some of Laura's favorite garden-to-table recipes for Pickles, Fried Green Tomatoes, and Creamed Greens.